How to Import a Car from Japan: The Rules and Regulations

 How to import a car from Japan?
 Importing such big products from another country seems challenging.
 But the task becomes easier once you learn the laws and rules and find the proper channels.

 Japan is the home of many renowned automaker brands, including Toyota, Honda, Subaru, and more.
-The companies produce some of the most reliable car models that have already been sold millions of units worldwide.
+The companies produce some of the most reliable car models that have already sold millions of units worldwide.
 But why do people want to import used cars from there instead of buying a new model?
 Let’s find out the reasons and the rules and regulations regarding importing vehicles from Japan.

 The Reasons to Import a Car from Japan

 Normally, used cars denote vehicles that have been used for almost 10 to 15 years, or more, and run for a significant number of miles.
 But the Japanese second-hand vehicles are nothing like these.
 They are discarded at almost new conditions.
-You will get an almost brand new car (only 3 to 4 years old) at 40 to 50 percent less than the new model’s price.
+You will get an almost brand-new car (only 3 to 4 years old) at 40 to 50 percent less than the new model’s price.

-Why do the Japanese throw away their almost new vehicles?
+Why do the Japanese throw away their almost-new vehicles?
 It is because of the country’s strict vehicle inspection policies.

 car from japan